coderamen666/srd-v3.5-md/magic-items/magic-items-vi-intelligent-cursed-and-artifacts.md

 **Cloak of Poisonousness:** This cloak is usually made of a woolen material, although it can be made of leather.
-A *detect poison* spell can reveal the presence of poison impregnated in the cloak's fabric.
+A *detect poison* spell can reveal the presence of poison impregnated in the cloak’s fabric.
 The garment can be handled without harm, but as soon as it is actually donned the wearer is killed instantly unless she succeeds on a DC 28 Fortitude save.